google/codeworld/web/help/GuideUnit1.md

     Go over some of the programs you've written up to this point and see if you can see the frying pans for each function that you've used.

-### Exploring available functions
+### Exploring Available Functions

 Determining how you can use a function in your code will depend on its domain and range.
-There's a short notation that's useful for saying what the domain and range of a function are, and it looks like this
+There's a type of short notation that's useful for stating what the domain and range of a function are.
+Here's what it looks like

 ~~~~~
 drawingOf :: Picture -> Program
 lettering :: Text -> Picture
-circle :: Number -> Picture
+circle :: (Number) -> Picture
 rectangle :: (Number, Number) -> Picture
 ~~~~~

-These lines, called **type signatures**, don't *define* the functions, they just provide a little bit of information about what arguments they need and what type of result they have.
-Read the two colons (**`::`**) as "has the type" and the arrow (**`->`**) as meaning a *function* from one kind of thing to another.
-So the first line says "`drawingOf` has the type: function from pictures to programs".
+These lines, called **type signatures**, don't *define* the functions, they just provide a little bit of information about what arguments they need and what type of results they have.
+The two colons (**`::`**) should be read as "has the type", while the arrow (**`->`**) denotes a *function* from one kind of thing to another.
+So, the first line saying "`drawingOf` has the type "function from picture to program".

-You can explore all of the functions the computer already knows when you use CodeWorld, by pressing Shift-Space or Ctrl-Space on a blank line in the CodeWorld editor.
+You can explore all of the functions the computer already knows when you use CodeWorld by pressing Shift-Space or Ctrl-Space on a blank line in the CodeWorld editor.
 Try it!
-The list gives all the names your computer already knows, and there are a lot of them!
+The list gives all the names your computer already knows and there are a lot of them!
 By typing the first few letters of the function you want, you can narrow down the list.
 The type signatures tell you what types of information you need to provide to apply the function, and what type you can expect to end up with.

 For practice, see if you can write code using each of the following functions.
-Start by looking up their domain and range using Shift-Space or Ctrl-Space, and see if you can use them with just that hint.
+Start by looking up their domain and range, using Shift-Space or Ctrl-Space, and see if you can use them with just that hint.
 If you need more hints, expand the sections below for an example and explanation.